-PILO 5 M1 M2 М3 M4 M5 P1.
-Select and apply proven methods, tools and techniques to the effective and efficient implementation of information systems; $\checkmark$ $\checkmark$ $\checkmark$ P2.
-Evaluate computer systems in a local area network, and understand the additional requirements for connection to other networks through wide area networks; P3.
-Be competent in system development in the Internet and the web platform;
+PILO S M1 M2 М3 M4 M5 P1.
+Select and apply proven methods, tools and techniques to the effective and efficient implementation of information systems; \checkmark ~ \checkmark P2.
+Evaluate computer systems in a local area network, and understand the additional requirements for connection to other networks through wide area networks;